 - declaratory or injunctive relief would be appropriate to address the defendant's acts; or

-vii Insurance and indemnification
+vi Insurance and indemnification

-ix Other issues
+viii Other issues

-The other principal area in which disputes arise in connection with M&A transactions is between the parties themselves.
+The other principal area in which disputes arise in connection with M&A transactions is in litigation between the parties themselves.
 This section sets forth the main types of such disputes and identifies the key issues and recent significant decisions.

 i Common claims and procedures